nutanix-cloud-native/packer-plugin-nutanix/example/README.md

 Validate Manifests:
 packer validate .

-Creating from Image and running Provisioner: packer build -only nutanix.centos .
+Creating CentOS from local Image and running Provisioner: packer build -only nutanix.centos .

+Creating Ubuntu from Upstream Image and running Provisioner: packer build -only nutanix.ubuntu .

 Creating from ISO with Kickstart-File: packer build -only nutanix.centos-kickerstart .